sugi-juku/get-tension/README.md

                 Argument = B_{MainTension}-{CrossTension}_{MainString}
             ```

+    - get_tension_from_wav.py

-    - Get racket tension from wavfile
+        You can get racket string tension from wavfile.

         {wavfilename} is filename with a relative path from get_tension_from_wav.py.